porscheinformatik/pnet-data-api/README.md

 This will result in a search that's more like: `(TA_ACT_1 OR TA_ACT_2) AND (FU_FUN_1 OR FU_FUN_2)`.

 To avoid this common pitfall, there is a search for `role`s now, searching for both, functions and activities, using an `OR` query.

+## What's the problem with scolling

+The use of "scrolling" as mentioned in earlier versions of this documentation has been deprecated by our NoSQL database vendor.
+As a result, we no longer recommend using it.
+Please refer to the [Paging documentation](#paging) for alternatives.

+For security reasons, the access to scrolling requests has been limited to 16 parallel scrolls per user, and the maximum time a scroll ID remains valid has been limited to 60 minutes.

 # I Still Need Help